-Here we are again – the holiday season for 2022 and the beginning of 2023 is upon us.
-This is a time of year when a large number of people are feeling festive, exuberant and excited to take part in countless celebrations with family and friends.
-It’s also an extremely busy time as people scramble around acquiring gifts for those special people in their lives.
-While this can all be quite a bit of fun, it’s also a time for a lot of people to remember to manage their holiday season mental health.
+Thanksgiving has come and gone, so here we are again – the holiday season for 2023 and the beginning of 2024 is upon us.
+People are feeling festive, exuberant and excited to take part in countless celebrations with family and friends.
+It’s an extremely busy time as people scramble around acquiring gifts for those special people in their lives.
+While this can all be fun, it’s also a time when a lot of people struggle to manage their holiday season mental health.

-Our team of Orange County mental health professionals at SoCal Empowered always finds itself getting ready to help numerous people during the holiday season, as this is also a time that involves a lot of stress, sadness and loneliness.
-If you’re someone who suffers from mental health challenges, now is the time to get a holiday season mental health management plan in place.
+Our team of Orange County mental health professionals at SoCal Empowered is ready to help people during the holiday season, as this is also a time that involves a lot of stress, sadness and loneliness.
+If you struggle with mental health challenges, now is the time to get a holiday season mental health management plan in place.
 We’d like to provide you with some ideas to consider for inclusion below.

 Holiday season mental health management starts with planning.
 You know well ahead of time that you’re going to be busy.
 You know that your family members, friends and coworkers have get-togethers every year.
-Sometime before all this starts, it may be helpful to pull out a calendar that you generally use and start filling in dates.
+Before all this starts, pull out a calendar that you generally use and start filling in dates.
 This should not only include dates of when you think these festivities will be, but also dates for when you should have things purchased or organized in anticipation of these events.

 For instance, if one of your siblings has a party every year with a secret gift exchange, buy that gift earlier than the day before the party.
 What leads to a lot of stress and, in some cases, actual anxiety is running around at the last minute, trying to find a gift in crowded stores or trying to decide if you need to pay that extra money for a rushed shipment for an online purchase.
 Avoid all of that by having the details that you know you’re going to encounter handled so that you’re better able to deal with the ones that surprise people every year at this time.

-If you’re one of the millions of people in the United States who suffers from some form of anxiety, then all of these events can be extremely stressful.
-You may not be someone who enjoys being social, but it’s somewhat expected in many circles when this time of year rolls around.
+If you’re one of the millions of people in the United States who suffers from some form of anxiety, then all of these events can be extremely taxing on your peace of mind.
+You may not be outwardly social, but it’s somewhat expected in many circles when this time of year rolls around.
 Rather than fight that, add another component to your holiday season mental health plan.

-That component should be providing yourself with an out in case you need one.
+Provide yourself with outs in case you need them.
 That doesn’t mean you should call the hosts and cancel at the last minute, but instead you can honestly tell these people ahead of time that get-togethers are not necessarily your thing and that while you appreciate the invitation, you’re only going to stay for a short visit.
 That will make encountering the situation easier for people who have anxiety and likely add to the overall enjoyment of these events.